MelissaLok/google-homepage/README.md

 SELF REFLECTION
-1. What the current project is:
+1. This project is to learn basic javascript to create a mockup of the google homepage
-2. Skills demonstrated from cpompleting the project:
+3. Skills demonstrated after completing projects include: CSS, JS, HTML, learning how to efficiently look for solutions on Google.